seinecle/blog/_posts/2022-04-09-pdf-matcher-tool-for-journalists.md

 layout: post
 title: Publishing a free in-browser tool to mine pdfs on a precise keyword or expression
 permalink: /pdf-matcher-tool-for-journalists/
-published: false
+published: true
 date_readable:               Apr 09, 2022
 last_modified_at_readable:   Apr 09, 2022
 ---

-_A new function has been added to Nocodefunctions.com in response to a need by journalists _
+*A new function has been added to Nocodefunctions.com in response to a need by journalists*

 # The need: helping journalists sift through pdfs